aa29zzjj/Project-2-Client-Server/README.md

 5. Finally, the client will sign each request.
 So, by using its private key (d and n), the client will encrypt the hash of the message it sends to the server.
 The signature will be added to each request.
 It is very important that the big integer created with the hash (before signing) is positive.
 RSA does not work with negative integers.
 See details in the code of ShortMessageSign.java and ShortMessageVerify.java below.
 You may use this code if cited.

 6. The server will make two checks before servicing any client request.
 First, does the public key (included with each request) hash to the ID (also provided with each request)?
 Second, is the request properly signed?
 If both of these are true, the request is carried out on behalf of the client.
-The server will add, subtract or view.
+The server will add, subtract or get.
 Otherwise, the server returns the message &quot;Error in request&quot;.
 7. By studying ShortMessageVerify.java and ShortMessageSign.java you will know how to compute a signature.
 Your solution, however, will not use the short message approach as exemplified there.
 Note that we are not using any Java crypto API&#39;s that abstract away the details of signing.
 8. We will use SHA-256 for our hash function h().
 To clarify further:

-The client will send the id: last20BytesOf(h(e+n)), the public key: e and n in the clear, the operation (add, view, or subtract), the operand, and the signature E(h(all prior tokens),d).
+The client will send the id: last20BytesOf(h(e+n)), the public key: e and n in the clear, the operation (add, get, or subtract), the operand, and the signature E(h(all prior tokens),d).
 The signature is thus an encrypted hash.
 It is encrypted using d and n - the client&#39;s private key.
 E represents standard RSA encryption.
 The function h(e+n) is the SHA-256 hash of e concatenated with n.

 During one client session, the ID will always be the same.
 If the client quits and restarts, it will have a new ID and operate on a new sum.
 The server is left running and survives client restarts.